Vlahaka/Unified-framework/Unified_Scaffold_Final_Condensed.md

   *Daniel, V. I.* — **May 24, 2025**
   *This paper proposes a logically consistent model for how reality emerges from a perfectly symmetrical 0*

+  [🔗 Medium Post](https://medium.com/@vladnut4/this-paper-proposes-a-logically-consistent-model-for-how-reality-emerges-from-a-perfectly-1cc7747e325d)

+- **Repository Archive**:
+  [![🔗 Validation Through Parallel Discovery](https://img.shields.io/badge/🔗%20Validation%20Through%20Parallel%20Discovery-GitHub%20File-blueviolet?style=for-the-badge)](https://github.com/Vlahaka/Unified-framework/blob/main/validation_through_parallel_discovery.md)

+ > 📌 **Parallel Scientific Validation**
 > A remarkable, independently published finding by **Gaztañaga et al.** (*May 29, 2025*) provides compelling evidence that pure logical derivation, as employed in the **FAT** framework, can converge with conclusions reached by high-level scientific research.
 >
 > Their proposal — _["A Universe inside a Black Hole: Cosmological Bounce from Collapse"](https://doi.org/10.1103/PhysRevD.111.103537)_ — directly aligns with the recursive emergence detailed in this paper.
 >
 > This convergence demonstrates that **fundamental truths can be accessed** through the application of consistent logical principles, even outside traditional discovery methods.
-  [🔗 Medium Post](https://medium.com/@vladnut4/this-paper-proposes-a-logically-consistent-model-for-how-reality-emerges-from-a-perfectly-1cc7747e325d)

-- **Repository Archive**:
-  [![🔗 Validation Through Parallel Discovery](https://img.shields.io/badge/🔗%20Validation%20Through%20Parallel%20Discovery-GitHub%20File-blueviolet?style=for-the-badge)](https://github.com/Vlahaka/Unified-framework/blob/main/validation_through_parallel_discovery.md)

-**Summary:**
-`Observation aligns with Structure.`

 ---